d-Bharti001/node-payment-micro/README.md

    Output: `{ "transaction_id": "<id>" }`

-   This single call triggers the whole system: `money_movement` debits/credits the balances and writes an outbox event → the outbox relay publishes it to Kafka → `ledger` records the debit/credit pair → `email` sends a notification to both `buyer@email.com` and `georgio@email.com` (viewable in Mailpit).
+   This single call triggers the whole system: `money_movement` debits/credits the balances and writes an outbox event... the outbox relay publishes it to Kafka... `ledger` records the debit/credit pair... `email` sends a notification to both the payer and the payee (viewable in Mailpit dashboard).

 Seeded accounts for local testing: `buyer@email.com` / `buyer123` (starting balance 500000) and `georgio@email.com` / `georgio123` (starting balance 0).